UMassAmherst-QFT-Summer-School/UMassAmherst-QFT-Summer-School.github.io/README.md

-If you have any questions, you can contact the organizers by e-mail at the following addresses Chris Elliott: celliott@math.umass.edu
-Owen Gwilliam: gwilliam@math.umass.edu
+If you have any questions, you can contact the organizers by e-mail at the following addresses Owen Gwilliam: gwilliam@math.umass.edu
-Matteo Lotito: mlotito@umass.edu
-Last modified Monday February 28th, 2022.
+Chris Elliott: celliott@amherst.edu
+Samantha Kirk: skirk@mtholyoke.edu
 UMass Mathematics home page.